Departmental Search Results:

-This scholarship is to recognize a Liberal Arts Student Ambassador who has at least 1 year left of school and is the top academic performer.
+This scholarship is to recognize a Liberal Arts Student who is enrolled in an accredited study abroad program.

-To assist outstanding students majoring in the School of Liberal Arts at IUPUI.
+This scholarship is to assist outstanding undergraduate or graduate students majoring in the School of Liberal Arts at IUPUI.
 Recipients must have an interest in educating others.

 Sam Masarachia Scholars must be interested in studies related to labor, senior citizen, and/or community activism and follow an approved course of study.
 Recipients participate in Masarachia seminars, internships, and related activities.